-The first national prevalence survey on child sexual victimisation found that one in four adolescents has experienced some form of sexual victimisation in their lifetime.
-Surveys capture incidents that are not reported to authorities, but there is still likely to be under-reporting.
+The first national prevalence survey on child sexual victimisation in South Africa (2016) found that one in four adolescents has experienced some form of sexual victimisation in their lifetime.
+While surveys capture incidents not reported to authorities, there is still likely to be under-reporting given the sensitive nature of the issue.

-Sexual assault also falls into the broad category of sexual offences.
-As with rape, there are likely to be high levels of under-reporting on sexual assault, particularly if there is no visible injury.
+Along with rape, sexual assault falls into the broad category of sexual offences.
+As with other sexual offences there are likely to be high levels of under-reporting on sexual assault, especially if there are no obvious signs of injury.

 South Africa has high levels of reported rape, but the true extent of the problem is unknown.
 It is widely recognised that rape and other sexual offences are substantially under-reported.